mrashid5919/mrashid5919/README.md

 ### Hi there 👋

-I'm Mayesha Rashid, a fresh CSE undergraduate from Bangladesh University of Engineering and Technology.
+I'm Mayesha Rashid, a fresh CSE graduate from Bangladesh University of Engineering and Technology.
 I am currently working remotely as a Junior Software Developer at Robofication LLC.

 ## Languages